Star Trek: First Contact: Filming

 The last scene filmed was the film's first, Picard's Borg nightmare.
-One camera shot begins inside the iris of Picard's eyeball and pulls back to reveal the captain aboard a massive Borg ship.
-The shot continues to pull back and reveal the exterior of a Borg ship.
+The shot begins inside the iris of Picard's eyeball and pulls back first to reveal the captain aboard a massive Borg ship, and then the exterior of the ship.
 The scene was inspired by a New York City production of Sweeney Todd: the Demon Barber of Fleet Street in which the stage surrounded the audience, giving a sense of realism.
 The shot was filmed as three separate elements merged with digital effects.
 The crew used a 50 mm lens to make it easier for the effects team to dissolve the closeup shots with the other elements.
 Starting from Stewart's eye, the camera pulled back 25 ft, requiring the key light to increase in intensity up to 1,000 foot-candles so that there was enough depth to keep the eye sharp.
 The surface of the stage proved too uneven to accomplish the smooth dolly pullback required by the effects team, who needed a steady shot to blend a computer-generated version of Picard's eye with the pullback.
 The 135 ft dolly track was raised off the stage floor and layered with pieces of double-thick birch plywood, chosen for its smooth finish.
 The entire set for the scene was 100 ft wide and 25 ft high; gaps left by the dolly reveal were filled in later digitally.
 Principal photography finished on July 2, 1996, two days over schedule but still under budget.
-Shooting took a total of sixty days.